-Learning how to relax, particularly at work, is a key way to combat the negative effects of stress.
-Although your work should be challenging sometimes, it’s helpful to have ways of coping when the pressure gets too much.
+Learning how to relax is a key way to combat the negative effects of that stress can cause.
 Relaxation helps you slow down and conserve your energy so that you can keep a healthy perspective at work.

 Learning to relax is a valuable tool to help you: